guibastosm/defi-farmers/README.md

 # How to run?

-The dapp is currently pointed at the production blockchain.
-You can switch to Binance Smart Chain Testnet and it should pick up the chainID automatically.
+The dapp is currently pointed at the Binance Smart Chain Testnet.

 `yarn`
 `yarn start`